ptpt-potluckplanner-4/backend/README.md

 `[GET] https://potluck-planner-04.herokuapp.com/potlucks/:id/guests`

-## PUT set your name as one of the guests coming to the potluck
+## POST set your name as one of the guests coming to the potluck

 `[POST] https://potluck-planner-04.herokuapp.com/potlucks/:id/guests`